Sevenmile Creek (Ohio)

 Sevenmile Creek is a stream in Preble County and Butler County, Ohio, in the United States.
-Sevenmile Creek is a tributary of Four Mile Creek.
-Beasley Run is a tributary of the creek.
+Sevenmile Creek is a tributary of Great Miami River.
+Beasley Run and Four Mile Creek (Ohio) is a tributary of the creek.

 Sevenmile Creek was named for its distance, 7 mi, from Fort Hamilton.
 Sevenmile Creek experienced major flooding during the Great Dayton Flood of 1913.

 It is spanned by the Roberts Covered Bridge and other bridges.